 Trichotillomania (TMM) is a disorder that involves pulling out of body hair.
 It isn’t just limited to scalp hair either — eyebrows, eyelashes and even arm hairs are not exempt.
 The disorder, which affects more than 200,000 Americans each year, is treatable, but let’s be real: traditional medications don’t always work.

-In the 12-week open label experiment, scientist collected data from November 2009 to December 2010.
-All the subjects underwent pre and post treatment assessments.
+In the 12-week open label experiment, scientist collected data between November 2009 to December 2010.
+All the subjects underwent pre- and post-treatment assessments.

 The study was one of the first of its kind to examine the effects of a cannabis agonist on trichotillomania and the results were pretty exciting.
 Researchers used the Massachusetts General Hospital Hair Pulling Scale (MGH-HPS) and measured success by the decreases or increases in the baseline score and endpoint score.